DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 ---
-title: Nominating an Induction Tutor
+title: Nominating a School's induction tutor
 description: How a school nominates an induction tutor, to make decisions on its behalf
 date: 2021-05-27
 ---